ScienceOctopus/octopus-website/content/about.md

 Break the bonds that bind science to journals and which encourage poor scientific practice.

-## Mock-ups of how Octopus will look and will work for users:

 <p>Click <a href="https://marvelapp.com/40ajh63/screen/52001319">here</a> to see our templates showing how Octopus will work for users</p>
 <p>(click on 'comments' in the bottom left for instructions)</p>